kelseyanderic/invitation/events_schedule.md

 Schedule to be updated with more specifics closer to the event so check back!

 ## Friday, May 12
-Welcome dinner and drinks in Downtown Boise
+**Welcome Drinks!**
+8PM MT
+Beside Bardenay
+612 W Grove St.
+Boise, ID 83702

 ## Saturday, May 13
+**Wedding Ceremony**
+5PM MT
-Wedding and reception at Barber Park
+Barber Park Event Center

-Note: We will have buses to and from The Grove Hotel and Barber Park
+4049 S. Eckert Rd.
+Boise, Idaho 83716
+...Followed by cocktails and reception!

+****Note!
+Buses departing from the Grove Hotel at 4:30PM****

 ## Sunday, May 14
-A reward for sticking around
+Bagels and coffee, location TBD